 What is migraine?

-The term migraine is used to describe a recurrent headache disorder that manifests itself in attacks lasting from 4 to 72 hours.
+The term migraine is used to describe a severe, recurrent headache that manifests itself in attacks lasting from 4 to 72 hours.
 Women are affected much more than men.

 Migraine typically occurs on one side of the head in the form of a pulsating pain of moderate to severe intensity.
 Physical activity intensifies the pain.
-Nausea and/or hypersensitivity to light and noise are also experienced.
+In addition, symptoms such as nausea and/or hypersensitivity to light and noise may also occur.
 The symptoms of migraine are therefore clearly different to those of other types of headache.

 Around a fifth of migraine sufferers experience migraine with aura.
 This is when the onset of pain is preceded by visual disturbances (e.g. flickering, flashes of light).
 In rarer cases, sensory (e.g. tingling) or speech disorders also occur.